Making Dialogue Grounding Data Rich: A Three-Tier Data Synthesis Framework for Generalized Referring Expression Comprehension: Methodology

 The MC virtual environment we use features an 11 x 11 grid where seven different colored blocks can be freely placed, enabling an infinite number of possibilities for constructing target structures.
 Selecting the appropriate block from an environmental screenshot has become a challenging task, as entity mentions must be unambiguous.
 A heuristic approach involves grouping all blocks by color into distinct sets, then progressively creating mention templates by constructing different attributes.
 Building upon previous work ~\cite{islam2022caesar}, we develop several different compositional templates.

-Taking the second template as an example, we can create an expression for “the second green block from the top” based on the arrangement of green blocks in the Figure \ref{fig::template}, and it's unambiguous.
+Taking the second template as an example, we can create a RE for “the second green block from the top” based on the arrangement of green blocks in the Fig. \ref{fig::template}, and it's unambiguous.